arleypadua/SoaNet/README.md

 # soa-net
-A fluent API that you can use to build process, using the SOA concept.
+A fluent API that you can use to build processes using the SOA concept.

 Features:
 * Step-by-Step execution